ulrichard/docker-skype-business/README.md

 Docker!
 Skype!
 PulseAudio!
 ==========================

-Run Skype inside an isolated [Docker](http://www.docker.io) container on your Linux desktop!
+Run Skype for business inside an isolated [Docker](http://www.docker.io) container on your Linux desktop!
 See its sights via X11 forwarding!
 Hear its sounds through the magic of PulseAudio and SSH tunnels!

 Known Issue: While audio works flawlessly during calls and Skype is perfectly usable, the notification sounds such as call ringing do not work.